Specialties

 What Panic Disorder Might Feel Like

-Sudden waves of intense fear, racing heart, or shortness of breath
+- Sudden waves of intense fear, racing heart, or shortness of breath

-Fear of losing control, going crazy, or something terrible happening
+- Fear of losing control, going crazy, or something terrible happening

-Avoiding places or situations where panic has happened before
+- Avoiding places or situations where panic has happened before

-Constant monitoring of your body for signs of an impending attack
+- Constant monitoring of your body for signs of an impending attack

-Restrictions on daily activities due to fear of panic occurring
+- Restrictions on daily activities due to fear of panic occurring

-Shame or embarrassment about having panic attacks
+- Shame or embarrassment about having panic attacks

-Exhaustion from being constantly on guard against panic
+- Exhaustion from being constantly on guard against panic

 How Therapy Helps with Panic Disorder

-Shift your relationship with panic sensations.
+Shift your relationship with panic sensations

-Foster long-term resilience through nervous system regulation.
+Build long-term nervous system resilience

 What to Expect in Panic Disorder Therapy

-You'll learn practical skills for staying present during panic episodes and techniques for calming your nervous system.
+You will learn practical skills for staying present during panic episodes and techniques for calming your nervous system.
 These tools provide immediate support while building capacity for deeper work.

 We practice staying present with gradually increasing levels of physiological arousal, helping you develop confidence in your ability to handle panic sensations without being overwhelmed.
 This might include controlled exposure to panic-like sensations in a safe, supported environment.

-Throughout this process, we maintain careful attention to your window of tolerance, ensuring that all practice happens at a pace that feels manageable and builds confidence rather than creating more fear.
+All practice happens at a pace that feels manageable and builds confidence rather than creating more fear.

-Why Choose CALM Therapy for Panic Disorder Treatment
+Why Choose CALM Therapy for Panic Disorder

-• Integration of acceptance and nervous system regulation techniques.
 We combine mindfulness-based approaches with nervous system regulation strategies, helping you develop both the skills to stay present with difficult sensations and the capacity to support your body's natural calming responses.